TEAMMATES/teammates/docs/intellij-automated-setup-behavior.md

 ```sh
 ./gradlew setupIntellijSettings
 ```
-The Gradle task `enhanceIntellijOutputClasses` is added to IntelliJ to run after ever build.
+The Gradle task `enhanceIntellijOutputClasses` is added to IntelliJ to run after every build.

 ## Static Analysis Tools Setup Behavior
 When the following command is executed,